MrHarBear/SP500_ML_Stock_Predictions/PROJECT_REQUIREMENTS.md

 - **MAPE instability near zero**: prioritize RMSE/R²; report MAPE with caveats.
 - **Cost during demo**: temporary warehouse scale‑up only for heavy steps; scale down after.

-### Demo script (3–5 minutes)
+### Demo script (5–7 minutes)
-- “All data stays in Snowflake.
-We subset SP500, simulate hourly signals, compute features, and register a Feature Store.”
+- "All data stays in Snowflake.
+We subset SP500, simulate hourly signals, compute features, and register a Feature Store."
-- “We train an XGBoost model and register it—explainability is enabled, so we can inspect SHAP.”
+- "We train an XGBoost model and register it—explainability is enabled, so we can inspect SHAP."
-- “We score the last 5 days, review predictions, and compute PSI drift.”
+- "We score the last 5 days, review predictions, and compute PSI drift."
-- “We shift the window, retrain, compare against the prior registered version, and only promote if improved.”
+- "We shift the window, retrain, compare against the prior registered version, and only promote if improved."
+- "Now here's the exciting part: through Snowflake Intelligence, business users can interact with our ML models using natural language."
+- "Ask: 'Show me SNOW stock performance in the last month' - the AI automatically runs our analysis functions."
+- "Ask: 'What's the trading signal for SNOW?' - the AI calls our ML model and provides BUY/SELL/HOLD recommendations."
-- “In Streamlit, pick a model version, filter by ticker and time, and explore predictions, drift, and top SHAP features.”
+- "In Streamlit, pick a model version, filter by ticker and time, and explore predictions, drift, and top SHAP features."

 ### Appendix: references
 - Snowflake ML Model Explainability: https://docs.snowflake.com/en/developer-guide/snowflake-ml/model-registry/model-explainability